 Peak businesses are hard to manage when it comes to staffing.
 Making hundreds of agents available from one minute to the other to take all incoming calls is not always possible.

 Imagine a company whose service is selling online tickets for evening events.
 Usually, there are about 50 calls per hour from 9 am to 6 pm.
 Customers are having problems printing their ticket or put in the wrong email address for receiving the tickets.

 But right before the events start the situation changes: many things can go wrong before an event and suddenly customers are starting to call your hotline.
 Instead of 50 calls per hour it's now 200, and they all come in between 7 and 9 pm.
 Instead of six, you would need almost 25 agents - but only for two hours.

 One way to solve this problem is having an outsourcing partner who can dynamically take all calls that your in-house team cannot handle.
-They are trained to solve the majority of requests.
-All tasks that are more complex are forwarded to the in-house team via ticket and can be handled later on.
+They are trained to solve the majority of the requests.
+All tasks that are more complex are forwarded to the in-house team via ticket and can be handled later.